UHF CB: Channels used by consensus

 Users should be aware that UHF CB channels 31 to 38 and 71 to 78 are the 'input' channels for repeaters.
 Users should avoid using these channels to avoid interfering with repeaters.
 If a repeater is to be used, switch to 1–8 or 41–48 and press the duplex button.

 UHF CB band plan

 Expansion to 80 channels

-On 27 May 2011 the channel spacing on UHF CB was changed, allowing the band to expand from 40 channels to 80 channels.
-Due to data channels 22 and 23 occupying 25 kHz bandwidth, the expansion effectively allows the use of 77 channels, as channels 61, 62 and 63 are reserved.
+On 27 May 2011 the channel spacing on Australian UHF CB was changed, allowing the band to expand from 40 channels to 80 channels.
+This was achieved by reducing the bandwidth of the existing channels and interleaving new channels between them, reducing channel spacing from 25kHz to 12.5kHz.
+The expansion effectively allows the use of 77 channels.
+Channels 61, 62 and 63 are reserved, as the existing data channels 22 and 23 retain a 25 kHz bandwidth, and therefore overlap with the three reserved channels.

 ACMA originally intended to make older 40 channel UHF radios on the 25 kHz spacing illegal to use from June 2017.
 However, in February 2017, it reversed this decision after determining that the two systems were working well alongside each other.